haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 # Problem Statement

 The Haskell cryptography ecosystem lacks significant capability beyond basic primitives.
 This places a significant burden on developers to properly implement various security techniques, and it exposes end users to significant risk in the event of a lapse in security.
-There are commercial solutions, but there is no community-driven, community-owned solution, and one is unlikely to be developed without deliberate community effort (see Appendix A - Commercial Incentive Misalignment).
+There may be commercial solutions, but there is no community-driven, community-owned solution, and one is unlikely to be developed without deliberate community effort (see Appendix A - Commercial Incentive Misalignment).

 The Haskell cryptography ecosystem is also brittle and outdated.
 It is the product of considerable flux / churn over the years as various libraries have been developed and then deprecated or abandoned in favor of newer ones.
 The resulting libraries have highly-concrete interfaces and are strongly influenced by their implementation, both violating the abstraction barrier and preserving the design across successive libraries - as if their backend were to be changed, it would likely require changing or breaking the interface in turn.

 As a result, there are multiple cryptography libraries with similar interfaces, and it is not always clear which should be used preferentially.
 This promotes rot as downstream users unknownly rely on unmaintained libraries that slowly stop working.

-Furthermore, a number of important libraries in the ecosystem (eg, `cryptonite`) have recently been abandoned by their author.
+Furthermore, a number of important libraries in the cryptography ecosystem (eg, `cryptonite`, `asn1-encoding`, and `memory`) have recently been archived by their author and will no longer be receiving updates.
 Their backend is written in C, which presents a long-term maintenance burden with a high knowledge and skill requirement.
 NaCl bindings such as `saltine` are a high-quality alternative, but solve only a limited set of problems.

 The resulting brittleness has placed the long-term stability of important libraries such as `crypton`, `tls` and `x509` at risk of falling behind as compilers are upgraded, old standards are updated, and new standards are implemented.
 Additionally the instability creates an unattractive environment for developers, effectively driving them away to other ecosystems that can provide the necessary stability.